Why The Sky Appears Blue – The Different Colours Of Our Sky Explained

 A quick note on Rayleigh scattering we briefly mentioned earlier.
 It is named after physicist Lord Rayleigh, who correctly concluded that the scattering of light takes place by particles much smaller than a color’s wavelength, namely molecules mostly found in gases.

-Generally, the atoms of oxygen and nitrogen are enough to scatter light into its various colors.
-The older theory that particles of dust and water moisture were the main causes of color scattering had mainly been disproved.
+Generally, the molecules of oxygen and nitrogen are enough to scatter light into its various colors.
+The older theory that particles of dust and water moisture were the main causes of color scattering has largely been disproved.
 They still play a role, though, just a lesser one.

-With that said, it will becomes clear as we discuss the different colors, how dust particles and moisture contribute to the way in which many of them are formed.
+With that said, it will become clear as we discuss the different colors how dust particles and moisture contribute to the way in which many of them are formed.

-The most appropriate way in which to start examining the different colors of the sky is to get straight to the question asked more often than any other color-related question by children, students, and specifically in Google.
-One you probably asked yourself at some point...
+The most appropriate way to start examining the different colors of the sky is to get straight to the question most commonly asked by children, students, and many readers in general.
+One you probably asked yourself at some point…

 You normally see a blue sky on a clear day when the sun is shining and already above the horizon.
 Blue is seen more often than any other color during the day.